KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [mmm-helium-wallet by hayseedbyte](https://github.com/hayseedbyte/mmm-helium-wallet)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `MMM-Helium-Wallet.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [mmm-hue-lights by michael5r](https://github.com/michael5r/mmm-hue-lights)

-1. - I - No image found.
+1. Issue: No image found.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `mmm-hue-lights.js`: Replace it with `MagicMirror²`.